classiebit/eventmie-pro-docs/resources/docs/3.0/admin/menu-builder.md

 # Menu Builder

-Create additional front-end header & footer menu items with new pages & external links.
+Easily create and manage custom front-end header and footer menus for your event website.
+Add new pages, external links, and organize your navigation for a seamless user experience and improved SEO.

 -   [Header Menu](#header-menu)
 -   [Footer Menu](#footer-menu)